kusma/kusma.github.io/about.md

 ### Professional

-I currently work at [Fusetools](https://fusetools.com), as a Principal Engineer, leading the development of our compiler for the [Uno](https://www.fusetools.com/docs/uno/uno-lang)-language (a dialect of C#).
+I currently work at [Collabora](https://www.collabora.com), as a Principal Engineer.

-I'm also an active contributor to [fuselibs](https://github.com/fusetools/fuselibs-public), which is the core of our UI engine.
+Previously, I worked at [Fusetools](https://fusetools.com), leading the development of our compiler for the [Uno](https://www.fusetools.com/docs/uno/uno-lang)-language (a dialect of C#), as well as [fuselibs](https://github.com/fusetools/fuselibs-public), which is the core of the UI engine.

 I've previously worked at [Hue AS](http://hue.no/), building big-scale data visualization software for the Oil and Gas industry.